edinburgh-napier/set09121/lectures/lecture11.md

 - Particle simulation forms the basis of many physics engines.
-- Particles are simply simulated elements that we can apply the Laws of Motion to.
+- Particles are simply simulated elements (points) that we can apply the Laws of Motion to.
     - The have a position, velocity, acceleration, etc.
 - Particles are use for numerous graphical effects.
     - For example, smoke, fire, explosions, water, etc.